-- There are damaged, missing, unsecured panels that pose a hazard to other vehicles. - o There are cracks, or damage to the frame, tongue, gooseneck, or fifth wheel attachment that would prevent it from being safely attached to a tow vehicle. - o The safety chains are missing. - The externally mounted propane tank is not securely fastened and/or the propane lines are damaged and/or leaking.
+- There are any damaged, missing, or unsecured panels. - There are any cracks or damage to the frame, tongue, gooseneck, or fifth wheel attachment that would prevent it from being safely attached to a tow vehicle. - The safety chains are missing. - The externally mounted propane tank is damaged, leaking, or not securely fastened, or the propane lines are damaged or leaking.